Want to marry Prince Harry? Fox spins a twist with new dating show

-LOS ANGELES (Reuters) - An English country manor, a gaggle of giggling bachelorettes, a slew of butlers and one very mysterious ginger-haired Prince Charming are at the center of Fox’s new dating show, where the bachelor is not quite what he seems.
+LOS ANGELES, May 20 (Reuters) - An English country manor, a gaggle of giggling bachelorettes, a slew of butlers and one very mysterious ginger-haired Prince Charming are at the center of Fox’s new dating show, where the bachelor is not quite what he seems.

 Meet Matt Hicks, the 24-year-old British environmental consultant who bears more than a passing resemblance to Britain’s Prince Harry, and was given the task of persuading 12 American girls that they were vying to date the fun-loving royal.